kowainik/summoner/README.md

           `false` if you don't.
 If not specified it would be asked during each run of the `summoner`.
 * `extensions` – List of the default extensions to add into `default-extensions` section in the `.cabal`.
 * `warnings` – List of the default checks and warnings to add into `ghc-options` section in the `.cabal`.
+* `stylish.*` — `stylish.file` to provide the file path to the `.stylish-haskell.yaml` file to use in the project. `stylish.url` to provide the link to the `.stylish-haskell.yaml` file to use in the project.
+In case of the absense or wrong path/link no `.stylish-haskell.yaml` file is created.

 ###### Custom prelude options